 When it comes to the child care industry, parents’ top priority is knowing that their voices are being heard by the people providing daily care to their children.

-Building brand loyalty can be done in a number of ways.
+Building brand loyalty can be done in several ways.
 In addition to responding and engaging with your followers, remember that incentives are highly effective too.
-Giving out freebies, such as “$200 off tuition” or even a free gift certificate to a local business, can give your center the uptick in engagement you need.
+Giving out freebies, such as “$200 off tuition” or even a gift certificate to a local business, can give your center the uptick in engagement you need.
 For example, you may have parents tag other parents on your Instagram or Facebook posts comments to enter your giveaway.

 This is an easy and cost-effective way to reach new parents who may not have otherwise found your page.